TuanAnh0108/Arduino-Projects/Journal.md

 The questions I have: I have LED lights that sometimes it work, sometimes it not works, I check everything change the LED, but after all it still not works.
 It is not sustainable.
 I cannot find the reasons why?

+Journal  on 25/11/2019

+We start to design the input system with two buttons.

+The questions I have:
+ + How to read the press button when we press it twice or hold it?